Home Loan Interest Rates Comparison 2026-27 – SBI, HDFC, ICICI & More

 Fixed Rate Home Loans

-In contrast, fixed home loan rates remain constant during the loan tenure (or for a defined initial period).
-They start higher — usually above 9.50% in 2025.
+In contrast, fixed home loan rates remain constant during the loan tenure (or for a defined initial period), they start higher.

 Advantages: